FDB-Cabinet/ssed-seeker/Readme.md

 Seed Seeker
 ===========

 Seed Seeker is a small CLI tool that runs FoundationDB simulation workloads with different random seeds to find faulty seeds.
-When a faulty run is detected, Seed Seeker collects logs and automatically opens a GitLab issue with the relevant artifacts attached.
+When a faulty run is detected, Seed Seeker collects logs and, if GitLab credentials are configured, automatically opens a GitLab issue with the relevant artifacts attached.

 What it does
 - Launches `fdbserver` in simulation mode on a given `.toml`/workload file.
 - Iterates across random or user-provided seeds (optionally bounded by a max iteration count).
 - Runs multiple seeds in parallel to speed up discovery.
-- For non‑successful runs, collects stdout, stderr, and trace logs, filters Rust layer errors, and files a GitLab issue with attachments.
+- For non‑successful runs, collects stdout, stderr, and trace logs, filters Rust layer errors, and:
+  - If GitLab credentials are provided, files a GitLab issue with attachments.
+  - If no GitLab credentials are provided, exits non‑zero to signal a faulty seed.

 Prerequisites
 - FoundationDB installed locally (or at least the `fdbserver` binary available).